 Tier 4 General Student

-Students applying for Tier 4 General must complete and pass a Secure English Language Test (SELT).
+Students applying for Tier 4 General must complete and pass a Secure English Language Test (SELT) if they are studying below degree level.
 The current list of approved tests can be found here.

-All students requiring a SELT will need to take an IELTS for UKVI test at an approved SELT centre.
-The list of approved centres can also be found in the link above.
+All students requiring a SELT will need to take one of the approved tests at an approved SELT centre.

-Please note that students progressing from a Tier 4 Child visa to a Tier 4 General visa are exempt from the SELT requirement if they have successfully completed a course in the UK as a Tier 4 (Child) student or as a student under rules in force before 31 March 2009, where they were under 18 when granted leave, provided the course was at least six months long and it was completed no more than two years before the CAS was assigned.
+Please note that students progressing from a Tier 4 Child visa to a Tier 4 General visa are exempt from the SELT requirement if they have successfully completed a course in the UK as a Tier 4 (Child) student, provided the course was at least six months long and it was completed no more than two years before the CAS was assigned.

-Students over 18 with English level below B1/IELTS 4.0 will have to use the Short-term Study visa route.
+Students with an English level below CEFR Level B1 will have to use the Short-term Study visa route.

 Only the following types of students are not required to undertake a SELT in order to obtain a Tier 4 General visa: